-105. On 11 September 2007, the Permanent Mission of Nepal acknowledged receipt of the communication of 22 August 2007 and channelling it to the capital.
+District, Manahari, where there are approximately 1,200 households, is mostly composed of Tamang and Chepang (Tsepeng) indigenous communities and Dalits. [] 105.
+On 11 September 2007, the Permanent Mission of Nepal acknowledged receipt of the communication of 22 August 2007 and channelling it to the capital.
 The Special Rapporteur regrets that at the time of the finalization of this report, the Government had not transmitted any reply to his communication.
 The Special Rapporteur continues to monitor the situation with interest.

-Report to the Human Rights Council (implementation of resolution 60/251)

-(5th session of the HR Council, June 2007)

-In the report the SR does not mention country-specific studies of the right to adequate housing in the report and therefore makes no reference to caste-based discrimination in relevant countries.
+Report to the Human Rights Council (implementation of resolution 60/251) A/HRC/4/18 (5 th session of the HR Council, June 2007) In the report the SR does not mention country-specific studies of the right to adequate housing in the report and therefore makes no reference to caste-based discrimination in relevant countries.
 The report, however, provides practical and operational tools to promote, monitor and implement the human right to adequate housing.
 As an inspiration for similar processes, the report is interesting because it mentions the development of basic principles and guidelines aimed at assisting States and the international community in reducing the practise of forced evictions.
 Annex 1 (p.
 13) provides a full overview of the contents of this instrument, including obligations on duty bearers and the nature of obligations for states.
 It also describes proposed remedies for forced evictions, including compensation, and follow-up action such as monitoring and evaluation.

-A/HRC/4/18Add.1

-(5th session of the HR Council, June 2007)

-In the addendum to the report there is a summary of cases transmitted to Governments and replies received by the SR as an implementation of resolution 60/251 by the Human Rights Council.
-Several communications concerning caste-based discrimination has been sent by the SR to Governments in caste-affected countries, some as urgent appeals/joint letters together with other SRs, in particular to India and Nepal.

-Two communications were sent to the Government of India (for more information, see paragraph 30-31).
+Communications to/from Governments A/HRC/4/18Add.1 (5 th session of the HR Council, June 2007) In the addendum to the report there is a summary of cases transmitted to Governments and replies received by the SR as an implementation of resolution 60/251 by the Human Rights Council.
+Several communications concerning castebased discrimination has been sent by the SR to Governments in caste-affected countries, some as urgent appeals/joint letters together with other SRs, in particular to India and Nepal. , INDIA Communications sent Two communications were sent to the Government of India (for more information, see paragraph 30-31).
+Communications received The SR received the same answer as the SR on Racism, Mr. Diène, concerning the case of assaults against a Dalit community in Gohana, Sonepat district of Haryana state, in August-September 2005.
+Observations In paragraph 33, the SR thanks the Government for its reply.

-Communications received

-The SR received the same answer as the SR on Racism, Mr. Diène, concerning the case of assaults against a Dalit community in Gohana, Sonepat district of Haryana state, in August-September 2005.

-In paragraph 33, the SR thanks the Government for its reply.
 However, he regrets that at the time of the finalization of this report, the Government had not transmitted any reply to his communication of 7 April 2006.
 The Special Rapporteur states that he continues to monitor the situation with interest.

-PAKISTAN

-Two communications were sent to the Government of Pakistan, both concerning forced evictions.

-- 44. On 17 May 2006, the Special Rapporteur sent an urgent appeal regarding the situation of the Lyari Expressway Project, allegedly due to render over 250,000 people homeless when completed. [...] - 45.
-On 13 July 2006, the Special Rapporteur sent a joint urgent appeal with the Special Rapporteur on freedom of religion or belief, concerning 12 Ahmadiya families from Jhando Sahi village in Daska Tehsil. [...]

-Annual Report 2006

-(62nd session of the Commission on Human Rights) Country visits: There are no specific references to upcoming country visits in the report.
+PAKISTAN Two communications were sent to the Government of Pakistan, both concerning forced evictions.
+44. On 17 May 2006, the Special Rapporteur sent an urgent appeal regarding the situation of the Lyari Expressway Project, allegedly due to render over 250,000 people homeless when completed. [] 45.
+On 13 July 2006, the Special Rapporteur sent a joint urgent appeal with the Special Rapporteur on freedom of religion or belief, concerning 12 Ahmadiya families from Jhando Sahi village in Daska Tehsil. [] Annual Report 2006 Country visits: There are no specific references to upcoming country visits in the report.
 However, in a separate report the SR mentions that a number of communications about adequate housing included in the 2005 report have been sent to various Governments, incl.
 Bangladesh, India and Sri Lanka, without any response yet.

+E/CN.4/2006/41 (62nd session of the Commission on Human Rights)